 No one shall speak to the Man at the Helm, and the Man at the Helm shall speak to no one.

-Rule 42 “completed” by the Bellman in Lewis Carroll’s The Hunting of the Snark (1876)
+Rule 42, with the second part of the sentence having been “completed” by the Bellman in Lewis Carroll’s The Hunting of the Snark (1876)

 Pope Francis said eternal damnation is not a torture chamber but distance from God.